Naime-m/LittleKitchenUI/README.md

 ## Description

-Add any garment that you want, edit it or delete it.
+An online personal recipes book.
+Add any recipe that you want, edit it or delete it.

 ## Getting Started